aidanwhiteley/books/README.md

 in Spring Boot 1.x.
 The Google/Facebook re-direct back to the microservice needed to hit the same session / JVM as I think that the
 Oauth2ClientContext was storing some state in http session.

-The current version of this application has moved to the Oauth2 functionality in Spring Security 5.
+The current version of this application has moved to the Oauth2 functionality in Spring Security 5+.
 While this greatly reduces the
 "boilerplate" code needed to logon via Google or Facebook it still, by default, stores data in the HTTP session (to validate the data in the redirect back from Google / Facebook).
 However, it does allow configuration of your own AuthorizationRequestRepository meaning that it is possible to implement a cookie based version.
 So, finally, this application is completely free of any HTTP session state!
-Which was the point of originally starting to write this microservice as I wanted to try it out on cloud implementations such as the Pivotal Cloud Foundry and AWS.
+Which was the point of originally starting to write this microservice...

 ### Using JWT for session management
 This demo app uses JWTs as the user's session token.
 In most cases this is now considered an